-In this Amsterdam Pass review, I’ll explain how the pass works, describe what’s included, explore its best features, and help you decide if it’s right for your travel plans.
+In this Amsterdam Pass review, we explain how the pass works, describe what’s included, and help you decide if it’s right for your travel plans.

 If you’re gearing up for a trip to Amsterdam, you’re in for a treat.
 The city’s picturesque canals, historic architecture, world-renowned museums, and vibrant nightlife make it a popular European tourist attraction.

-While it’s not the most expensive city in Europe, certain aspects of visiting Amsterdam can be hard on your wallet.
-Food and drink are reasonable, but hotels are pricey, and so is sightseeing.
-And since there are so many museums and tours you’ll want to take in, it’s easy to eat up the budget pretty quickly.
+While it’s not the most expensive city in Europe, certain aspects of visiting Amsterdam can take a toll on your wallet.
+Food and drink are reasonable, but hotels are pricey and so is sightseeing.
+Since there are so many museums and tours you’ll want to take in, it’s easy to eat up your budget pretty quickly.

-Luckily, the Amsterdam Pass can help you save money while you’re there.
-As always, this sightseeing card isn’t right for everybody, so let’s take a look at whether it’s a good fit for you!
+Luckily, the Go City Amsterdam Pass can help you save money while you’re there.
+Of course, this sightseeing pass isn’t right for everybody, so let’s take a look at whether it’s a good fit for you!

-The Amsterdam Pass is available digitally on your smartphone or as a physical pass you pick up in Amsterdam.
-You activate your pass by scanning its QR code at your first attraction.
+Once you purchase the pass, it is sent to you via email.
+Print off a paper copy and activate your pass by scanning its at your first attraction.
 After that, it’s valid for the number of days purchased.

 For example, if you activate your three-day pass on Monday at 11 am, it’s good for the rest of Monday and all day Tuesday and Wednesday.
 So, it’s best to activate your pass early in the morning so you get in a full day of sightseeing on your first day.